 Why Are Stairs So Steep in Old Houses?
 4 Reasons

-Have you ever come across some horrendously steep staircases in an old house or building?
+Have you encountered some horrendously steep staircases in an old house or building?
 The sight of them is enough to make you wonder why people would build them in the first place.
-Plus, they aren’t that easy to climb, especially when in a hurry.
+Plus, they aren’t easy to climb, especially in a hurry.

-The 4 Reasons Why Staircases in Old Houses Are Steep
+The 4 Reasons Why Staircases in Old Houses Are So Steep

 1. Steep Stairs Save Space

-In the old days, many people were moving from the rural areas to the city.
+In the old days, many people moved from rural areas to the city.
 As the industrial revolution raged on, there was much more demand for real estate in the big cities.
-You’ll notice these are the areas with the house that have the steepest staircases.
+You’ll notice that cities often have more homes with steep staircases.

 2. Lack of Building Codes

-But the International Residential Codes were published in 1997.
+However, the International Residential Codes were published in 1997.
 Prior to this, each state had its standard building codes, and those varied with the times.
-Older buildings weren’t subject to these strict building codes, and contractors took advantage to create steep staircases.
+Older buildings weren’t subject to strict building codes, and contractors took advantage by building steep staircases.

 3. Architect Miscalculation

 Architects must calculate every inch of the structure to make it suitable for people to live in.
-But if an architect made a miscalculation, there’d be issues in the final product such as steep stairs.
+If an architect makes a miscalculation, there will be issues in the final product, such as steep stairs.

-In the old days, architects could have made some miscalculations in the layout of a house.
+In the old days, architects could have made miscalculations in the layout of a house.
 That’s why you find an old building with steep stairs.
-For example, if they opted to establish a staircase with a higher-end angle, there’d be less space to set up the staircase horizontally.
+For example, if they decided to design a staircase with a higher-end angle, there’d be less space to set up the staircase horizontally.

 4. No Need for Adequate Headspace

-Today, there’s need for more headspace because people are quite tall.
-But that wasn’t always the case.
-Most people at that time were short and had no need for more head space to navigate the house.
-This is also the reason why these old houses have low ceilings and steep stairs.
+Today, there’s a need for more headroom because people are taller, but that wasn’t always the case.
+Most people at that time were short and did not need more head space to navigate the house.
+This is also why old houses have low ceilings and steep stairs.

 Are Steep Staircases Dangerous?

 A steep staircase poses a certain level of danger, especially as people age.
-These staircases are quite risky as there’s always the danger of falling.
-Some of these falls can cause serious injuries with long lasting effects or even fatalities.
+They are risky to use since there’s always the danger of falling.
+Some falls can cause serious injuries with long-lasting effects or even fatalities.

-This is why most people always want to tear down and start over or fix the steep staircases.
-Normal stairs do pose a risk as you ascend and descend.
-But the issue becomes worse when you have a steep staircase.
+That is why most people want to tear down and start over or fix the steep staircases.
+Standard stairs pose a risk as you ascend and descend, but the issue worsens when you have a steep staircase.

 Is It Possible to Fix Steep Stairs?

 It’s not uncommon to find steep staircases in older buildings and houses.
-But, these aren’t the best to use in modern times.
-So, many people always want to find different ways to fix these steep staircases.
-While there’s always the option to tear down the building and start over, there’s also other different ways to tackle this matter.
+However, they aren’t the best to use in modern times.
+So, some homeowners use different methods to fix steep staircases.
+While there’s always the option to tear down the building and start over, there are other ways to tackle the problem.

 In addition, the project will involve adding more space to make these changes possible.
-This calls for redesigning the upper and lower floor layout of the old house.
+This calls for redesigning the old house’s upper and lower floor layout.
 Also, you have to widen the size of the gap needed for the staircase on the upper level of the old house.

-While it is possible to fix steep stairs, it’s always prudent to do a little research.
-Find out if this is the right thing to do based on the design of the upper and lower floors of the house.
-There might be barriers to jump over on either levels that you must take into considerations.
+While it is possible to fix steep stairs, doing a little research is always prudent.
+Find out if it is the right thing to do based on the design of the upper and lower floors of the house.
+There might be barriers to overcome on either level that you must take into consideration.

 Practical Options to Fix Steep Stairs

-After you consider the barriers, there are different options on how to fix the steep staircase.
+After you consider the barriers, there are a few options for fixing the steep staircase.
 These options include:

 Additional Landing with Switchback Steps

-At times, you might not have an option of tearing down a steep staircase.
-It would be better to replace it with a longer and wider set up.
-But if this isn’t possible, there’s always the option of a horizontal expansion in the old building.
+At times, you might not have the option of tearing down a steep staircase.
+It would be better to replace it with a longer and wider setup.
+But if that isn’t possible, there’s always the option of a horizontal expansion in the old building.

 The best way to do so is to increase the length of each tread and reduce the rise of the staircase.
 That way, you have a landing at the termination point of the old steep staircase.
-The landing will have stairs that go at a right angle or those that switch back toward preceding steps.
+The landing will have stairs positioned at a right angle or ones that switch back toward preceding steps.

-Do this by making the top tread on the staircase thicker and also increasing the thickness of all other steps.
-Work on a step at a time, but be ready to incur extra cost in labor and wood.
+You can accomplish that by making the top tread on the staircase thicker and increasing the thickness of the other steps.
+Work on a step at a time, but be ready to incur extra costs in labor and wood.

 Build a New Staircase

 It’s always possible to make a steep staircase more effective, but at times it’s better to tear it down.
-This gives you room to work with a new design and layout for the old house.
+This gives you room to work with the old house’s new design and layout.
 Renovating the steep staircase takes time and can limit your use of the upper level of the house.

-This is why many people opt to tear down and rebuild.
-This way, you can design a new staircase that is within set building codes, plus one that won’t pose such a danger in your home.
+If you tear the staircase down and rebuild it, you can design a new staircase that follows the building codes and won’t pose such a danger in your home.

 Can You Add More Headroom on Stairs?

-Old houses have less head room and steep staircases.
-People weren’t as tall back then as they are today.
-So, if you want to create a better staircase, you also must work on the headspace.
-Increasing the space above your head gives you more room to ascend and descend without knocking on something.
+Old houses have less headroom and steep staircases.
+To create a better staircase, you must also work on the headroom.
+Increasing the space above your head gives you more room to ascend and descend.

-But, before you can adjust the headroom, always check the layout of the house.
-See if there’s anything that will be affected when you raise the headspace above the staircase.
+However, before adjusting the headroom, always check the house’s layout.
+See if anything will be affected when you raise the headroom above the staircase.
 Figuring out the effect of this change can help you redesign the house layout.
-That way, you end up with ample head space and the staircase you need in the house.
+That way, you’ll have ample headroom and the staircase you need in the house.

 Old houses, especially in busy cities, are notorious for having steep staircases.
-Most were built on small plots of land and contractors wanted to save on space.
-Also, this was a time when building codes weren’t implemented as strictly as they are today.
+Most were built on small plots of land, and contractors wanted to save on space.
+Also, it was a time when building codes weren’t implemented as strictly as they are today.

-There are different reasons why an old house might have a steep staircase.
-But you can always change them to suit your need.
-There’s the option of readjusting them or tearing them down and starting over.
-In addition, you also have to increase the headspace to make the setup work.
+There are various reasons why an old house might have a steep staircase, but you can always change them to suit your need.
+You can modify or tear them down and start over, but you’ll also have to increase the headroom to make the setup work.